lcsmuller/json-build/README.md

 JSON-BUILD
 ==========

-json-build is a zero-allocation JSON serializer made in C.
+json-build is a zero-allocation JSON serializer compatible with C89.
+It is inspired by [jsmn](https://github.com/zserge/jsmn), a minimalistic JSON deserializer.

 Features
 --------